PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 mixed-attention cleanup are unchanged.
 The focused gate passes `376 passed in 18.76s`, the 100-file branch-changed suite passes `1648 passed in 31.83s`, and targeted static validation passes.

+The transactional mixed-attention layout runner is now characterized as a fixed one-key result with one raw direct call, gate-layout full-policy index 0, and absolute-final normalization/attention index 1; reduced gate policy excludes it.
+Strict retention selects `_post_sinet_mixed_attention_layout_stats` only for the direct result.
+Schema, pass ID, underlying cleanup, direct arguments and indexed-SINet/dequant neighbors, shared-scope nested contracts, and absence of a consumer are frozen.
+The focused gate passes `320 passed, 1 xfailed in 21.01s`, the 101-file branch-
+changed suite passes `1650 passed, 1 xfailed in 35.95s`, and targeted static validation passes.